Eldfin/SLIFOX/README.md

     If None, no image will be writen.
 - `distribution`: string ("wrapped_cauchy", "von_mises", or "wrapped_laplace")
     The name of the distribution.
+- `amplitude_threshold`: float
+    Peaks with a amplitude below this threshold will not be evaluated.
+    Unnecessary if already used in peak pairs calculation.
-- `gof_threshold`: float
+- `rel_amplitude_threshold`: float
     Value between 0 and 1.
+    Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below
-    Peak-Pairs with a goodness-of-fit value below this threshold will not be counted.
+    this threshold will not be evaluated.
     Unnecessary if already used in peak pairs calculation.
-- `amplitude_threshold`: float
+- `gof_threshold`: float
     Value between 0 and 1.
-    Peak-Pairs with a relative amplitude (to maximum - minimum intensity of the pixel) below
-    this threshold will not be counted.
+    Peaks with a goodness-of-fit value below this threshold will not be evaluated.
     Unnecessary if already used in peak pairs calculation.
 - `weights`: list (2, )
     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance